-- Pursuant to the Council of Ministers' Decision No. (2898) adopted in its session held on July 7, 2021, they accept to exempt the company's imports of crude oil and oil derivatives from customs fees (Standard fee) until April 30, 2022. - Pursuant to the Council of Ministers' Decision No. (7278) adopted in its session held on June 5, 2022 the Council of Ministers' Decision No. (2898) was extended until April 30, 2023, which includes exempting the Jordan Petroleum Refinery Company's imports of crude oil and oil derivatives from customs fees (Standard fee). - g.
+- Pursuant to the Council of Ministers' Decision No. (2898) adopted in its session held on July 7, 2021, they accept to exempt the company's imports of crude oil and oil derivatives from customs fees (Standard fee) until April 30, 2022. - Pursuant to the Council of Ministers' Decision No. (7278) adopted in its session held on June 5, 2022 the Council of Ministers' Decision No. (2898) was extended until April 30, 2023, which includes exempting the Jordan Petroleum Refinery Company's imports of crude oil and finished petroleum products from customs fees (Standard fee). - Pursuant to the Council of Ministers' Decision No. (12135) taken in its session held on June 18, 2023 the Council of Ministers' Decision No. (7278) was extended until April 30, 2024, which includes exempting the Jordan Petroleum Refinery Company's imports of crude oil and finished petroleum products from customs fees (Standard fee). - Pursuant to the Council of Ministers' Decision No. (9298) taken in its session held on November 6, 2022, imported petroleum gas has been exempted from customs fees for a period of one year, starting from January 1, 2023. - g.
 This item consists mainly of the current account of Company employees' Housing Fund, deposits for the Jordan Customs Department, and other debit balances. - h.
-This item consists mainly of prepaid expenses account related to Company's insurance, rents, marketing, security and protection; and contractors' prepayments for gas stations establishment, including an amount of JD 7,127,912 related to the refining activity, and an amount of JD 1,970,938 related to Jordan Petroleum Products Marketing Company, and an amount of JD 152,218 related to Jordan Liquefied Petroleum Gas Manufacturing and Filling Company which was activated as of the first of January 2023 after all the liquefied gas activities have been annexed to it (except for gas production activity), and an amount of JD 116,956 related to Jordan Lube Oil Manufacturing Company as on March 31, 2023.
-Noting that the Jordan Lube Oil Manufacturing Company has been activated as of April 1, 2022 and the entire activity and oil factory has been annexed to it. - i.
-This item represents what was paid to the gas stations' owners according to agreements through which Jordan Petroleum Products Marketing Company (a subsidiary) supplies these gas stations with their fuel needs.
+This item consists mainly of prepaid expenses account related to Company's insurance, rents, marketing, security and protection; and contractors' prepayments for gas stations establishment, including an amount of JD 4,185,950 related to the refining activity, and an amount of JD 3,295,065 related to Jordan Petroleum Products Marketing Company, and an amount of JD 33,992 related to Jordan Liquefied Petroleum Gas Manufacturing and Filling Company which was activated as of the first of January 2023 after all the different liquefied gas activities have been annexed to it (except for gas production activity), and an amount of JD 251,149 related to Jordan Lube Oil Manufacturing Company as on September 30, 2023.
+Noting that the Jordan Lube Oil Manufacturing Company has been activated as of April 1, 2022 and the entire lube oil activities and oil factory has been annexed to it. - i.
+This item represents what was paid to the gas stations' owners according to agreements through which Jordan Petroleum Products Marketing Company (a wholly owned subsidiary) supplies these gas stations with their fuel needs.
 According to these agreements, the Company shall participate in building or modernizing the gas stations and installing pumps.
 In addition, the gas stations shall bear the trade name for the Jordan Petroleum Products Marketing Company as their authorized distributor, and the related amounts shall be amortized over the contracts period or the useful life of the assets, whichever is lower. - j.
 The movement on the provision for expected credit losses is as follows:

-March 31, December 31,

-2023 (Reviewed) 2022 (Audited)

-JD JD

-24,223,875 23,205,635

-184,664 1,451,816

-(18,701) (433,576)

-24,389,838 24,223,875

-2023 (Reviewed) JD 24,223,875 184,664 (18,701)
+September 30, December 31, 2023 (Reviewed) 2022 (Audited) JD JD Balance at the beginning of the year 24,223,875 23,205,635 Recorded during the period/year 1,779,580 1,018,240 Balance at the End of the Period/Year 26,003,455 24,223,875